bigskysoftware/htmx/www/essays/locality-of-behaviour.md

 In the former, the behaviour of the `div` element is obvious on inspection, satisfying the LoB principle.

 In the latter, the behaviour of the `div` element is spread out amongst multiple files.
 It is difficult to know exactly what the div does without a total knowledge of the code base.
+This "spooky action at a distance" is a source of maintenance issues and stands in the way of developers understanding of the code base.

 #### Surfacing Behaviour vs. Inlining Implementation

-A common conflation is surfacing behaviour with inlining implementation of that behaviour.
-These are separate concepts and, while inlining the implementation of a behaviour isn't *always* incorrect, it may *often* be incorrect.
+A common objection to Locality of Behavior is that it is inlining implementation details within a code unit, making the code unit less abstract and more brittle.
+However, it is important to make the distinction between inlining the *implementation* of some behavior and inlining the invocation (or declaration) of some behavior.

+Consider functions in most programming languages: there is a distinction between the declaration of function and its use at call sites.
+A good function abstracts away its implementation details, but is also invoked in an obvious manner, without any spooky action at a distance.

-Increasing the obviousness of the behaviour of an element is, ceteris paribus, a good thing, but it falls to both end-developers and especially framework developers to make LoB as easy as possible.
+Increasing the obviousness of the behaviour of an element is, ceteris paribus, a good thing, but it falls to both end-developers and especially framework developers to make LoB both as easy and as conceptually clean as possible.

 #### Conflict With Other Development Principles